01 · 2025/2026

 - Meditation and breathing function

-Approach & my role
+The approach & my role

-- Conducting user and form analyses
+- Conducting analyses (user and form analysis)

-- Documenting the entire process
+- Documenting the complete process

 - Designing posters and visual communication